compulim/gulp-remotebuild/README.md

 | `options`        | Options to send to Cordova CLI                                          |
 | `pollInterval`   | Interval to poll for build completion                                   |

+## FAQs

+### Instead of REST APIs, why not connect via `taco-cli`?

+[`taco-cli`](https://github.com/microsoft/taco-cli) is a CLI built by Microsoft and it talks to `remotebuild` box.

+Since Gulp prefer `vinyl` objects and `taco-cli` requires physical file system, bridging Gulp to `taco-cli` would increase the build time.
+Per discussion with `remotebuild` dev, the REST API provided by `remotebuild` is stable.

+Thus, in the current moment, we prefer talking to `remotebuild` box via REST API instead of `taco-cli`.

+See the discussions at [https://github.com/Microsoft/remotebuild/issues/23].

 ## Known issues

 * Secured `remotebuild` is not supported yet